Holy See–Serbia relations: History

 The baptism of Grand Prince of Serbia Stefan Nemanja was latin rite catholic, in the Serbian Medieval State of Duklja.

 The coronation of Grand Prince of Serbia Stefan the First-Crowned (1165–1228) was performed by a legate of Pope Urban II, which led some Serbian historians to conclude that Stefan converted to Catholicism.

 Stefan's third wife, Venetian noblewoman Anna Dandolo, a Catholic, became Queen of Serbia and was mother to Stefan Uroš I. Popular legend claims that the Žiča Monastery, seat of the Serbian Orthodox Church between 1219–1253, was intentionally constructed on the halfway between Rome and Constantinople.

 Vatican's stance on Kosovo

-The Holy See has decided to doesn't recognize Kosovo (Note: Kosovo is the subject of a territorial dispute between the Republic of Serbia and Republic of Kosovo.) as a country but integral part of Serbia under UN 1244.
+The Holy See has decided to not recognize Kosovo (Note: Kosovo is the subject of a territorial dispute between the Republic of Serbia and Republic of Kosovo.) as a country but integral part of Serbia under UN 1244.
 This was part of an ecumenical agreement with Russia, Russian Orthodox Church and Serbian Orthodox Church, and this has led to a warming of Vatican-Serbia relations.